Tax Court Lawyers in Newport

 Tax Courts serve the same purpose as any other court: they're there to resolve legal disputes in a fair and orderly fashion.
 Tax courts are simply specialized to oversee tax disputes.

-At the national level, we have the United States Tax Court, which has locations all over the country.
-This means that there is an U.S. tax court in or near Newport, Rhode Island.
+At the federal level, there is the United States Tax Court, which has courthouses all over the country, including one in or near Newport, Oregon.

-Do I Need a Newport, Rhode Island Tax Attorney?
+Do I Need a Newport, Oregon Tax Attorney?

 Federal law permits some non-lawyers to represent parties in tax court.
 However, tax law is a fairly intricate and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.

 So, if you plan on going to tax court, it should go without saying that you should hire a Newport, Oregon tax attorney.
 While a non-lawyer admitted to practice before tax court may well give you skilled representation, you will have much stronger recourse against a licensed attorney if they negligently botch your case.